kay30kim/kay30kim/README.md

 - - -

 ### [Minitalk (IPC - Server & Clinet) : The purpose of this project is to code a small data exchange program using *UNIX signals*.](https://github.com/kay30kim/Minitalk_server_client)
+Create a client-server system for exchanging messages through UNIX signals.
+The server, launched first, prints its PID.
+The client, taking the server PID and a string as parameters, sends the string to the server, which then prints it.

 <img width="100%" src= "https://github.com/kay30kim/Minitalk_server_client/assets/59407632/d358c2d9-fdfc-40b0-aba3-becc70e41619"/>